SihaoCheng/WD_models/README.md

 It also provides tools to transform any desired WD parameters and compare the results of different WD models.
 In addition, the user may custimize many parameters, such as the choice of cooling models and setting details of plotting.

-Below, I introduce its basic usage and give some examples.
-Useful information of cooling models and references are attached.
+Below, I introduce the basic usage of this module, give some examples.
+A list of available cooling models is attached.
+I also present the doctrine of the main function `load_model` in this module.
 I hope this module will attract more researchers to the WD field and connect observers, theorists, and astronomers from outside the WD field more tightly.
 For questions or suggestions or comments, please do not hesitate to contact me: s.cheng@jhu.edu

 ## Import